Danny Greene: The Celtic Club

 Suspecting that Birns had ordered the hit, Greene decided to retaliate.
 On March 29, 1975, Holy Saturday, the eve of Easter, Birns was blown up by a bomb containing C-4, a potent military explosive, in the lot behind Christy's Lounge, formerly Jack & Jill West Lounge, a go-go spot at 2516 Detroit Ave. near St. Malachi's Church.

-On May 12, another explosion rocked Collinwood.
-Greene's building at 15805 Waterloo Road was destroyed, but he sustained only minor injuries.
-As the second floor fell, he was shielded from the debris by a refrigerator that had lodged against a wall.
-A second, more powerful bomb failed to explode, for which Greene credited the intercession of St. Jude, whose medal he always wore around his neck.
+On May 12, 1975, at 3:50 am, a bomb was thrown through the storefront window of Greene's office to his industrial consulting firm, Emerald Enterprises Inc., at 15805 Waterloo Road in Collinwood by William "Mo" Kiraly and Joseph "Joey" Gallo.
+Greene and his girlfriend, high school senior Denise Schmidt, were asleep in a second-floor apartment above the office.
+Greene escaped with only broken ribs as he was shielded from the debris as the building collapsed by a refrigerator that had lodged against a wall, and Schmidt was saved by the bed.
+Greene’s two pet cats were killed in the explosion.
+The building was destroyed along with Greene's Lincoln automobile.
+A second, more powerful bomb made from tetrytol and a three-gallon container of gasoline, planted at the rear of the building, failed to explode due to a defective fuse.
+According to Lt.
+Edward Kovacic of the Cleveland Police Scientific Investigation Unit, "half of Collinwood would have gone up" had the second device exploded.
+Greene credited the intercession of St. Jude, whose medal he always wore around his neck, for his survival.
+After the bombing, Greene fenced off the vacant lot, installed two trailers and raised the Irish tricolor, where he would often sit outside sunning himself.

 In 1975, Greene began to push into the vending machine racket, traditionally controlled by the Mafia, as well as muscling into gambling operations.
 This angered the Cleveland family leadership, especially the soldier Thomas "The Chinaman" Sinito.
 Greene controlled some of the more lucrative laundry contracts that Sinito wanted, and Sinito deemed the fees excessive that Greene charged for coin-operated laundry contracts extortion.